-Microsoft.AspNetCore.App metapackage for ASP.NET Core 2.1
+Microsoft.AspNetCore.App metapackage for ASP.NET Core 2.1 or later

 - Does not include third-party dependencies except for Json.NET, Remotion.Linq, and IX-Async.
 These 3rd-party dependencies are deemed necessary to ensure the major frameworks features function.

 - Includes all supported packages by the ASP.NET Core team except those that contain third-party dependencies (other than those previously mentioned).

 - Includes all supported packages by the Entity Framework Core team except those that contain third-party dependencies (other than those previously mentioned).